kevinhodges/cv/README.md

 Throughout the roles i've held i've worked effectively across multi discipline teams and often been tasked with the responsibility to build and maintain relationships with internal and external clients.

 More recently i've been leading engineering teams delivering services and features as part of a rapidly growing business.
-Taking high level requirements, understanding the details and working cross-team to implement a scalable solution.
+Taking high level requirements, understanding the details and working cross-team to implement scalable solutions.

 I have good experience working with MySQL and database optimisation.